 Mission accomplished, I would say.

 Rather than my usual tasting notes list, let’s look at the individual scotch regions as represented by each expression.
-Each description (in italics) is from Douglas Liang, but the tasting notes are mine.
+Each description is from Douglas Liang, but the tasting notes are mine.

 As an added bonus, Joe brought us an offering from Gordon & Macphail, and it was a real treat, a cask strength Craigellachie 19yr.
 Yum!